Researchers from the Massachusetts Institute of Technology have been breaking new ground in the wearable technology field.

 “From sleep monitoring to medical assistance, and broader human-computer interaction scenarios, this material-level intelligence has the potential to reshape data acquisition methods and provide new interfaces for scientific and industrial collaboration,” DeRUCCI said.

 At the event, they demonstrated how the technology could be used in a mattress for posture recognition, an eye mask prototype used to measure respiratory rhythm and nocturnal muscle activity, and a pillow utilized for quantifying skin response to pressure changes.
-MIT and DeRUCCI plan to accelerate their research on FiberCircuits over the next year.

-As highlighted on MIT Media Lab’s website, FiberCircuits is also being used for virtual reality applications, a beanie that functions as a turn signal for bicycle riders when they move their head left or right, and research on other speculative wearable applications like sleep masks, smart rings and even space suits.
+As highlighted on MIT Media Lab’s website, FiberCircuits is also being harnessed for virtual reality applications, a beanie that functions as a turn signal for bicycle riders when they move their head left or right, and research on other speculative wearable applications like sleep masks, smart rings and even space suits.

 Paradiso currently directs the Responsive Environments Group at MIT’s Media Lab.
 It studies the latest developments in sensor technology and the impact they can have on humans.
-This group is responsible for helping to developed FiberCircuits.
+This group is responsible for helping to develop FiberCircuits.

 Paradiso is an expert in wireless sensing systems, wearable body sensor tech, ubiquitous computing and power management for embedded sensors.
 He is known for lecturing scholars on these and other subjects and has written more than 350 publications regarding his areas of academic interest.